iqm-finland/KQCircuits/docs/start/usage.rst

 would be to rename the chip.
 This is still not part of KQC.
 To make it visible in KLayout we need to create a *symbolic link* to it from the designated chip folder in ``[Package KQCircuits]/kqcircuits/chips/``.
-Finally, KLayout should re-read the now update KQC library, this may be achieved by restarting or with the ``Edit -> KQCircuits Library -> Reload libraries`` menu entry.
+Finally, KLayout should re-read the now update KQC library, this may be achieved by restarting or with the ``KQCircuits -> Reload libraries`` menu entry.

 It may take a bit of effort to find where these folders are in a particular OS, in Linux::